rx-angular/rx-angular/libs/template/README.md

 The Detach Strategy shares its behavior with the **Local Strategy** .
 It can be seen as the **Local Strategies** more aggressive brother.
 Instead of just rendering scheduled changes, it will also `detach` (`ChangeDetectorRef#detach`) this very `ChangeDetectorRef` from the detection cycle.
 Use this strategy at your own risk.
-It provides absolute _maximum_ performance since your `Component` is effectively resilient against re-renderings coming from any other source than this strategy.
+It provides absolute **maximum performance** since your `Component` is effectively resilient against re-renderings coming from any other source than itself.
 But it will come with some down sights as you will see when using it :).
 Have fun!!

 | Name     | ZoneLess VE/I | Render Method VE/I | Coalescing             |